October 23, 2020 - "The Search"

 Outreach: As a result of your unwavering generosity to help those in need, our Outreach Ministry was able to distribute nonperishable food items to nearly 400 families during two drive-through food distribution events, and we continue to supply food and other necessities to those who come to us for assistance on a daily basis.
 Moving forward, we will now be collecting “clothes for the homeless brothers and sisters” as part of our Clothing Drive in support of Daily Bread.

 Religious Education Program: Dawn Hurley, DRE for the parish, and our team of dedicated catechists have devised a reasonable proposal for continuing faith formation under the current circumstances.
 This year, we are excited to introduce a new curriculum for grades K – 6, Pflaum Gospel Weeklies, a faith formation program that flows from the words of Jesus Christ in the Sunday Gospels.
-The 2020-2021 faith formation year at St. John the Evangelist will begin in stages, with plans to offer a combination of in-person and at-home/family-based instruction this fall.
-We will begin elementary faith formation the week of Sunday, 13 September with a “Drive-Thru Faith and Fun at SJE” carpool distribution of resources to our families, followed by the sharing of easy to implement instructions which will allow families to engage children of multiple grade-levels simultaneously.
+The 2020-2021 faith formation year at St. John the Evangelist began in stages, offering a combination of in-person and at-home/family-based instruction this fall.
+Elementary faith formation began the week of Sunday, 13 September with a “Drive-Thru Faith and Fun at SJE” carpool distribution of resources to our families, followed by the sharing of easy to implement instructions which allows families to engage children of multiple grade-levels simultaneously.
 By so doing, we hope to have all of our children on the same page, curriculum-wise, when we are eventually able to invite them back to campus and reconvene classes.
-Edge, our middle school program for grades 7 and 8, is scheduled to begin on 2 September in the parish hall, and Life Teen for our high school students will kick off on Sunday, 30 August in the parish hall.
+Edge, our middle school program for grades 7 and 8, began on 2 September in the parish hall, and Life Teen for our high school students kicked off on Sunday, 30 August in the parish hall.
 We intend to follow guidelines from the CDC, the local government, and our Bishop John Noonan as the youth of our parish and their families return to parish life at St. John the Evangelist.

 New Staff: We have been blessed to welcome Gavin Keith (IT Coordinator) and Molly Smith (Coordinator of Youth Ministry) to our staff.
 We pray that their gifts and talents will inspire our parishioners to fall deeper in love with Christ.

-Ministries: The Ministry Coordinators were invited for a meeting on Wednesday, August 12th, to share some of the challenges posed by the pandemic.
-I am thrilled to report that most of our ministries have continued to minister to our community in modified ways.
+Ministries: I am thrilled to report that most of our ministries continue to minister to our community in modified ways.
 Barring a very few ministries who, by their nature function only if they can meet in person, most others found unique ways to stay connected.
 Of course, all are passionate to gather again in person, and we will begin to do so in the hall and in the classrooms in stages, adhering to the Diocesan and CDC guidelines of proper sanitization, safe social-distancing, wearing of masks, etc. Initially, we will begin with groups not to exceed 10-12.
 We hope and pray that this will bring much-needed life back into our varied and faith-filled ministries as we continue to care for the people of God, from conception to end-of-life.

 Your generosity is astounding!
 You have been so faithful as a parish community in continuing to remember us each week with your donations.
 There are no words to adequately convey my gratitude for the blessing of your continued support; please know that I am extremely grateful to each of you.
 For those who have been less faithful, please consider remembering us somewhere in-between your groceries and electric bills.
 You can always mail in your envelopes or drop them off at the office; in addition, we offer an online-giving option on our website at stjohnviera.org.